opentelekomcloud/docs-next/docs/blueprints/by-use-case/observability/kubernetes-logging-with-loki.md

 Configure Grafana Data Sources & Dashboard
 ------------------------------------------

-1. All the deployments now are completed.
-It is time we set up our Grafana.
-As we saw before Grafana has a simple service, let’s then port-forward it and access the Grafana directly from `[http://localhost:8080/](http://localhost:8080/)`:
+1. With all deployments completed, set up Grafana.
+As mentioned, Grafana has a simple service.
+Port-forward it and access Grafana directly from  `[http://localhost:8080/](http://localhost:8080/)`:

 ```
 kubectl port-forward service/grafana 8080:80 -n grafana
 ```

 :::note
-Of course you are free to expose this service in a different way either with assigning to it an external IP by a Load Balancer or as an ingress route via the Ingress solution of choice.
+You can also expose this service in other ways, either by assigning an external IP via a Load Balancer or as an ingress route through your chosen Ingress solution.
 :::

 ![image](/img/docs/blueprints/by-use-case/observability/kubernetes-logging-with-loki/1_dSCLtTxGHOeAawTkJGI0lg.webp)

-2. You are going to need those credentials in order to login.
-Default *user* is `admin`, but the *password* will need a bit of work to be retrieved.
-Get all the `Secrets` in the _grafana_ namespace:
+2. You will need these credentials to log in.
+The default *user* is **admin**, but you will need to retrieve the password.
+Get all the `Secrets` in the **grafana** namespace:

 ```bash
 kubectl get secrets -n grafana